Dleibe1/Project-Builder/CODE_ROADMAP.md

 ## HTTP Routing within the Express.js Server

-All routing concerns within the Express.js app are handled by an [express.Router() named rootRouter](server/src/routes/rootRouter.js#L11), which is the parent Express.Router() for all other express.Router()s.
+All routing concerns within the Express.js app are handled in the file [rootRouter.js](server/src/routes/rootRouter.js) by an [express.Router() named rootRouter](server/src/routes/rootRouter.js#L11), which is the parent express.Router() for all other express.Router()'s.

 ### Server Side Fallback for Client Views:

-rootRouter uses [clientRouter](server/src/routes/clientRouter.js) to handle serving the [React app contained in index.html](client/public/index.html#L15) to the user.
-All HTTP requests are first matched against paths defined in [the clientRoutes array](server/src/routes/clientRouter.js#L7).
+[rootRouter](server/src/routes/rootRouter.js) uses [clientRouter](server/src/routes/clientRouter.js) to handle serving the [React app contained in index.html](client/public/index.html#L15) to the user.
+All HTTP requests are first matched against paths defined in the [clientRoutes array](server/src/routes/clientRouter.js#L7).
 If the URL path in a request matches one of the [clientRoutes](server/src/routes/clientRouter.js#L7), [index.html is served to the client](server/src/routes/clientRouter.js#L26-L28).

 ```javascript
 clientRouter.get(clientRoutes, (req, res) => {